-In the 2000 campaign, presidential candidates designate of both the Democratic and Republican parties are on record as favoring expanded rescission authority.
-Vice President Gore has supported such legislation at least as far back as 1993, when the Report of the National Performance Review, which he chaired, specifically endorsed enactment of expedited rescission procedures.
-In a speech on June 8, 2000, Gov. George W. Bush, called for a number of budget process reforms, including "line-item veto legislation," stating: "The Supreme Court has made clear how such legislation can pass constitutional muster.
+In the 2000 campaign, presidential candidates designate of both the Democratic and Republican parties were on record as favoring expanded rescission authority.
+Former Vice President Gore supported such legislation at least as far back as 1993, when the Report of the National Performance Review, which he chaired, specifically endorsed enactment of expedited rescission procedures.
+In a speech on June 8, 2000, then-Governor George W.

+Bush, called for a number of budget process reforms, including "line-item veto legislation," stating: "The Supreme Court has made clear how such legislation can pass constitutional muster.
 Congress cannot give the president a permanent line item-veto.
 But is can give the president authority to decline to spend wasteful appropriations.
-As president I will seek that consitutional authority."
+As president I will seek that constitutional authority."
+In his first budget transmittal to Congress, on Feb.
+28, 2001, President Bush reiterated his support for restoring such authority to the President.